Skip to main content

 • Long-term cohabitation

-• Neither partner should already be legally married to someone else.
+• Neither partner being married to someone else

 Landmark Supreme Court Judgments